TTUNEPH2025/GN/docs/Counseling.md

  * ACE/ARB
  * Mycophenolate
     1. Birth control should be continue for a minimum of 6wks after discontinuation of medication
-    2. In Men treated with mycophenolate condom use recommend during intercourse with women who might become pregnant and should be continue for a minimum of 90 days after discontinuation of medication
+    2. In Men treated with mycophenolate, condom use recommend during intercourse with women who might become pregnant and should be continue for a minimum of 90 days after discontinuation of medication
  * Cyclophosphamide
  * Rituximab
- * Sparsentan (should continue with birth control for two weeks after stopping treatment and avoided while breastfeeding)
+ * Sparsentan (should continue with birth control for two weeks after stopping treatment and avoid while breastfeeding)
  * Atrasentan
  * Aprocitentan
- * Nefecon pregnancy not advised (budesonide Pregnancy class C)
+ * Nefecon: pregnancy not advised (budesonide Pregnancy class C)
  * SGLT2i (avoid taking while breastfeeding as well)
  * Avacopan (some adverse events in animal reproduction studies, unknown in humans; also unknown if safe with breastfeeding)
 ### Cyclophosphamide specific
  * Female patients should use effective contraception while receiving cyclophosphamide.
  * Male patients with a partner who could become pregnant should use a condom during and for at least 12wks after cyclophosphamide treatment discontinued
  * Female patients who wish to concieve, should discontinue cyclophosphamide 3-6 months prior to conception
- * May cause ovarian insuficiency, infertility, and longterm gonadal damage
+ * May cause ovarian insufficiency, infertility, and longterm gonadal damage
  * Recommend patient referred to Fertility specilities for possible oocyte/sperm cryopreservation
  * Should not be given in first trimester, can be used in second or third trimester only when alternative therapy is not available
  * Not recommend for use in breastfeeding mothers